Updated: April 20, 2009

 Receiving combination vaccines from different manufacturers, which may include different component vaccines, can make the dose schedule more complex.
 However, since giving combination vaccines means fewer shots overall for a child, healthcare providers will usually choose to administer them.
 Healthcare professionals should attempt to select vaccines for their patients, especially children who have been seen by others, based on what they have already been given.

 Children younger than age seven who should not receive the pertussis vaccine should receive the DT (diphtheria-tetanus) vaccine.
-Between the ages of seven and nine, Td (tetanus-diphtheria), which contains the same amount of tetanus vaccine as in DTaP or DT, but contains much less diphtheria toxoid, is given to protect against tetanus and diphtheria.

 At age 11-12 years, a booster shot of tetanus-diphtheria-acellular pertussis (Tdap) is needed.
 It should be given no later than 16 years of age.
 Every 10 years thereafter, a booster of Td is needed to maintain protection against diphtheria and tetanus.